mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 But Linyu wasn't finished.
 "Why didn't they come with you?" thi asked.

-" There was this guy who wanted to send my jundmaman to space."
+" There was this guy who wanted to send my bundmaman to space."

 Casra laughed until thi noticed that Kipnu wasn't.